 Vacuum aspiration is most commonly used up to 14 weeks of pregnancy, while the dilation and evacuation method is often better for pregnancies that are further along.
 But your doctor will talk to you about which option is best based on your health assessment.

 You may be given misoprostol during a surgical abortion .
 This is called priming and helps to widen the cervix and makes the procedure more comfortable.

 When you’ve had a surgical abortion you should get antibiotics to prevent infection and pain medication to help you deal with any discomfort afterwards.
 The facility you go to must also have a recovery room where you can be monitored before going home.

 [WATCH] What should happen after a surgical abortion?

 - What can you expect after being discharged?
 Check out the full video on surgical abortions with Boitumelo Lewele

 6. How much does an abortion cost?

 Abortions are free at government hospitals and clinics.

-In private facilities such as Marie Stopes medical abortions cost around R2 000 in 2022.
+In private facilities such as Marie Stopes medical abortions cost around R2 000 in 2022 and the cost hasn’t changed much in 2023.
 Surgical abortions cost anywhere from R2 000 to R6 500.